python-hydro/hydro_examples/README.md

 # hydro_examples
 *Simple one-dimensional examples of various hydrodynamics techniques*

-This is a collection of simple python codes that demonstrate some basic techniques used in hydrodynamics codes.
+This is a collection of simple python codes (+ a few Fortran ones) that demonstrate some basic techniques used in hydrodynamics codes.
 All the codes are *standalone* -- there are no interdependencies.

 These codes go together with the lecture notes at: